 One of the most dramatic vistas awaits you, storied Jurassic Park (Kaaawa) valley, where scenes from a dozen major motion pictures have been filmed.
 Perhaps the highlight of the tour is Sacred Falls, a delicate and splendid 1,000-foot cascade.

 The tour continues along the storied North Shore, with a million-dollar view of world-renowned surfing spots including Sunset Beach, Pipeline and Waimea Bay.
 On your way over Oahu’s Central Plain, you’ll see the Dole Pineapple maze and the “birthing stones” of Hawaiian royalty.
-Your tour concludes with a all-encompassing view of Pearl Harbor, the Arizona Memorial and the Battleship Missouri.
+Your Oahu helicopter tour concludes with an all-encompassing view of Pearl Harbor, the Arizona Memorial and the Battleship Missouri.

-We fly the D model, the one and the same as used on the Magnum P.I.
+You’ll fly in the D model during your helicopter tour over Oahu.
+This is the helicopter used in both the original and the new Magnum P.I.
 TV series, with a more powerful engine, a T-tail, and a five-blade main rotor.
 Powered by an Alison 250-C20B rated at 420 shaft horsepower, the helicopter is agile, maneuverable and a lot of fun to fly.
+When you see the helicopter on TV in the new Magnum P.I., you’ll be able to tell your friends, “That’s the one we flew in.”

 |Seating capacity:||5 total|